If you haven’t thought about it yet, Thanksgiving is right around the corner.

 According to the Law of Attraction, the things we focus our energy and attention on are the things we will manifest in our lives.

 Have you seen this video on gratitude and happiness?
 Be warned… you might sweat from your eyes.
-Consider this your Thanksgiving workout!
+You might even consider it your Thanksgiving Workout!